ferrocene/ferrocene/src/expressions.rst

 * :dp:`fls_t16yzaxro5ew`
-  An :t:`operand` of :t:`type` ``*const T`` or ``*mut T`` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` performs :t:`pointer-to-pointer cast`.
+  An :t:`operand` of :t:`type` ``*const T`` or ``*mut T`` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` performs pointer-to-pointer cast.

 * :dp:`fls_i4zsbbmfa2fl`
   An :t:`operand` of :t:`type` ``*const T`` or ``*mut T`` where ``T`` implements the :std:`core::marker::Sized` :t:`trait` and a target :t:`integer type` perform :t:`pointer-to-address cast`.
-A :dt:`pointer-to-address cast` produces an :t:`integer` that represents the machine address of the referenced memory.
+A :dt:`pointer-to-address cast` produces an integer that represents the machine address of the referenced memory.
 If the :t:`integer type` is smaller than the :t:`type` of the :t:`operand`, the address is truncated.

 * :dp:`fls_59mpteeczzo`
   An :t:`operand` of :t:`integer type` and :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` perform :t:`address-to-pointer cast`.
-An :dt:`address-to-pointer cast` produces a :t:`pointer` that interprets the :t:`integer` as a machine address.
+An :dt:`address-to-pointer cast` produces a :t:`pointer` that interprets the integer as a machine address.

 * :dp:`fls_8ccwlliqw9jx`
-  An :t:`operand` of :t:`type` ``&mut [T; N]`` and a :t:`target type` ``*const T`` perform :t:`array-to-pointer cast`.
+  An :t:`operand` of :t:`type` ``&mut [T; N]`` and a :t:`target type` ``*const T`` perform array-to-pointer cast.

 * :dp:`fls_i8txki3htx92`
-  An :t:`operand` of a :t:`function item type` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` perform :t:`function-item-to-pointer cast`.
+  An :t:`operand` of a :t:`function item type` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` perform function-item-to-pointer cast.

 * :dp:`fls_6hbkvbb1c8aj`
-  An :t:`operand` of a :t:`function item type` and a target :t:`integer type` perform :t:`function-to-address cast`.
+  An :t:`operand` of a :t:`function item type` and a target :t:`integer type` perform function-to-address cast.

 * :dp:`fls_133j6xw8k4qe`
-  An :t:`operand` of a :t:`function pointer type` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` perform :t:`function-pointer-to-pointer cast`.
+  An :t:`operand` of a :t:`function pointer type` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` perform function-pointer-to-pointer cast.

 * :dp:`fls_bhw2j9wjpf2x`
-  An :t:`operand` of a :t:`function pointer type` and a target :t:`integer type` perform :t:`function-pointer-to-address cast`.
+  An :t:`operand` of a :t:`function pointer type` and a target :t:`integer type` perform function-pointer-to-address cast.

 :dp:`fls_3ww5gbk9w4ys`
 A :t:`cast` is legal when it either performs :t:`type coercion` or is a